theatre club

 Where does it happen?

-I have a lovely relationship with Cambridge Junction, who have supported Theatre Club since 2023, enabling some extraordinary conversations, from a group of teenagers responding to a show featuring people aged 60+ to a multi-ethnic group dissecting an evening inspired by Sardinian carnival.
+I have an ongoing relationship with Cambridge Junction, who have supported Theatre Club since 2023, enabling some extraordinary conversations, from a group of teenagers responding to a show featuring people aged 60+ to a multi-ethnic group dissecting an evening inspired by Sardinian carnival.
 It’s a wonderful community so if you’re in the area, do join us!

 For more information, including additional theatre recommendations, you could always join the mailing list (which is literally a list of people I send emails to, rather than a database like mailchimp).